 Moving to Malaysia: A Guide for Expats to Live Here

-I moved here many years ago and now I would like to inform you all about how to move here, and from securing a job to purchasing my home here.
+I moved here many years ago, and now I would like to inform you about how to move here, how to find a job, and how to purchase a home.

-Before we dive into the nitty-gritty, I will outline the three main sections as follows:
+Before we dive into the details, let me outline the three main sections as follows:

 Checklist

-Here, we are going to take a look at what you need to look into in terms of tying the loose ends before moving.
-I will briefly talk about the cost of living and visa options for different people who want to move to Malaysia.
-Lastly, we’ll look into viable places to live in the country.
+Here, I’ll discuss what you need to address to tie up loose ends before moving.
+I will briefly talk about the cost of living and visa options as well as viable places to live in the country.

 Moving

-In this section, I’ll tell you about the process of the move including how to book flights, preparing the necessary documents and what to bring for your arrival in Malaysia.
-Finally, finding movers to help you when you are there.
+In this section, I’ll discuss the moving process, including booking flights, preparing necessary documents, and packing for your arrival in Malaysia.
+Finally, I’ll cover finding movers to assist you once you are there.

 Settling in and Living in Malaysia

-This part describes the daily aspects of living in Malaysia.
-I will outline what you need to do in the early stages of your life and the culture you will have to adapt to here.
+This part delves into the different aspects of living in Malaysia.
+I will outline the initial steps you need to take in adapting to life here and the cultural aspects you’ll encounter.

 Timeline

-In this final section, I will give you an estimated timeline of how early you need to plan ahead before your move and how long it will take for your visa applications to be processed.
+In this final section, I talk about moving schedules and timelines, specifically how early you need to plan ahead before your move and how long it will take for your visa application to complete.

 Checklist